DisnakeDev/disnake/CONTRIBUTING.md

   ```

 *If you have trouble with adding or modifying documentation, don't be afraid to reach out!
-We understand that the documentation can be intimidating, and there's quite a few quirks and limitations to be aware of.*
+We understand that the documentation can be intimidating, and there are quite a few quirks and limitations to be aware of.*